Aditi16-ctrl/Rating-Review/README.md

 - Git (for version control)

 ---

-##Backend Setup
+## Backend

-Navigate to the backend folder: cd review
+-Navigate to the backend folder:
+-cd review
-Install dependencies: npm install
+-Install dependencies: npm install

+---

+## Database (MySQL)
-##Configure your MySQL database connection in server.js or appropriate config file:
+-Configure your MySQL database connection in server.js or appropriate config file

-const connection = mysql.createConnection({
-  host: 'localhost',
-  user: 'your_mysql_username',
-  password: 'your_mysql_password',
-  database: 'ratings_reviews_db'
-});
-Create the MySQL database and tables using the provided SQL schema (if available), or run:
+-Create the MySQL database and tables using the provided SQL schema (if available), or run
-CREATE DATABASE ratings_reviews_db;
-USE ratings_reviews_db;
-CREATE TABLE reviews (
-  id INT AUTO_INCREMENT PRIMARY KEY, product_id INT NOT NULL, rating INT, review TEXT, created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
-);

-Start the backend server:
+-Start the backend server:
-node server.js
+-node server.js
-By default, the backend listens on http://localhost:5000.
+-By default, the backend listens on http://localhost:5000.

-##Frontend Setup
+---

+## Frontend

-Open a new terminal window/tab and navigate to the frontend folder: cd rating
+-Open a new terminal window/tab and navigate to the frontend folder:
+-cd rating
-Install dependencies
+-Install dependencies
-Start the React development server: npm start
+-Start the React development server: npm start
-The frontend will open automatically in your browser at http://localhost:3000.
+-The frontend will open automatically in your browser at http://localhost:3000.

+---

-##Testing the Application
+## Testing the Application
 ✅Use the React UI to submit ratings and reviews for products.

 ✅Click "Show Reviews" button to view stored reviews.